Very gives you a choice of ways to pay

 Spread the cost

 Choose to make a minimum payment or more when it suits you, on a fixed monthly dateFind out more

 I’m worried about paying interest

 You can ALWAYS avoid paying interest, it’s designed to help you do just that.
-You can pay in full at any time or Buy Now Pay Later, ensuring the balance is paid before the delayed payment period ends.
+You can pay in full at any time, pay over 3 months and pay no interest or Buy now pay later, ensuring the balance is paid before the delayed payment period ends.